ARTbio/startbio/docs/R-IOC/05_IOC_R_week_04.md

-## Learning the two dimensional objects
+## Learning the two-dimensional objects

 Now you are familiar with the basics of R, we will learn two more complex data structures, the `matrix` and the `data.frame`.